sujnanpatil/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/Devops_hol_lab1.md

 In this lab you will complete the following exercises:

-- Exercise 0: Import eShopOnWeb to your GitHub Repository
+- Exercise 1: Import eShopOnWeb to your GitHub Repository
 - Exercise 1: Setup your GitHub Repository and Azure access

-## Estimated timing: 40 minutes

 ## Architecture Diagram